Think about the first time you met someone important to you: your spouse, a business partner, or your current boss.

 One of the consequences of throwing a good party is people tend to come back for more.
 These folks are always welcome in your home—and good parties help you build lifelong friendships.

-Similarly, the goal of great user onboarding experiences is to help turn skeptical first-time evaluators into regular users who understand how your product benefits them.
+Similarly, the goal of great user onboarding experiences is to help turn skeptical first-time Strangers into Regulars who understand how your product benefits them.
 But it doesn’t stop there!
-As they become more proficient with your product, they become champions who love to share your solutions with the people they know—which brings in even more evaluators.
-It’s just a first step in the product-led growth flywheel!
+As they become more proficient with your product, they become Champions who love to share your solutions with the people they know—which brings in even more Strangers.
+It’s just the first step in the product-led growth flywheel!

 Effective user onboarding experiences not only help new users learn about the basic steps that will help them achieve their goals—it also helps them check out additional features, capabilities, or use cases for your product.